dshanske/indieweb-post-kinds/readme.md

 		* Supports setting the post kind for posts created by Micropub plugin
 		* Rearrangement of classes and functions in an attempt to simplify
-		* Settings Page Now Allows You to Select which Kinds to Show in the New Post UI = Version 2.0.2 =
+		* Settings Page Now Allows You to Select which Kinds to Show in the New Post UI
+		* Clarified that some terms are reserved for use as future kinds.
+		* Added reserved terms eat, drink, and jam.
+		* Supports setting kind eat or drink when triggered by Teacup/Micropub only = Version 2.0.2 =
 		* Change markup to use e-content instead of p-content
 		* Add versioning for CSS